dkorobtsov/plinter/README.md

 - Can be used with Feign or Retrofit
 - Works with clients created by Swagger-codegen
 - Pretty prints all HTTP request and response details
-- Pretty prints JSON, XML and HTML bodies
+- Pretty prints JSON, XML and HTML bodies, etc (basically any readable content)

 ### Clients supported
 - [OkHttp](#okhttp)